szabogabor91/gimlet-website/src/concepts/gimletd-concepts.md

 ![GimletD operates on the release artifacts, manages the GitOps repository](/gimletd-with-gitops.png)

+** The artifact store is implemented in GimletD, hence the matching colors

 Now, let's look at the release artifact.

 ## The release artifact